ModelEarth/community/members/welcome/README.md

 Send an email whenever you send a pull request.
 If you are uncertain about an edit, make your best guess and submit the PR anyway.
 Include any uncertainties in the email you send after submitting the PR.

 <a href="https://docs.google.com/forms/d/e/1FAIpQLScXSX0_myDcB4_Z32hpGC71PXVsMmgy_dyZPY0aPEWamyzV-w/viewform" class="btn btn-success">New Member Signup</a>

+PS: Everyone is welcome to participate as we build great things!
+If you're not an OPT grad, please still use the New Member Signup so you're in the Google Sheet we use to display our team interest areas.